Coping With Epilepsy Epilepsy Research Program

 Forgot to mention in the previous post that the neurologist did ask me many questions related to a family history of seizures, which I do have as well.
 He said there is a strong hereditary link.

 I had my brain MRI last week, but don't know the results yet.
 I've had several in the past because of chronic headaches and other neurological problems that, since the MRIs had all been clear, they had assumed must have been caused/related to my Rheumatoid Arthritis.
 I haven't had an EEG yet but wouldn't be surprised if he decides to.
 Although, he might not since I've been seeing him for about five years and since no one ever told me about what had been happening to me during my "zoning out" for lack of a better term, I wasn't able to relate this to him.
 Once my husband finally told me what he had observed, it was a relief in one way to know that I wasn't losing it for real.
-When I related this to my neurologist, he immediately put me on the anti-seizure meds, told me I was having partial seizures and ordered the MRI to make sure that it wasn't from something else (tumor, etc.).
+When I related this to my neuro, he immediately put me on the anti-seizure meds, told me I was having partial seizures and ordered the MRI to make sure that it wasn't from something else (tumor, etc.).

 After being on the new med for abt 3 weeks, I've finally remembered some of the auras and haven't (that I remember) gone completely out and hurt myself lately.